 Aggressive.
 As a bonus action, the Orc Soldier can move up to its speed toward a hostile creature that it can see.
 Sunlight Sensitivity.
-While in sunlight, the Orc Soldier has Disadvantage on attack rolls, as well as on Wisdom (Perception) checks that rely on sight.
+While in sunlight, the Orc Soldier has disadvantage on attack rolls, as well as on Wisdom (Perception) checks that rely on sight.

 Bent Sword.
-Melee Weapon Attack: +4 to hit, reach 5 ft, one target.
-Hit: 5 (1d6+2) slashing damage.
+Melee Weapon Attack: +3 to hit, reach 5ft, one target.
+Hit: 5 (1d8+1) slashing damage

 Spear.
-Melee or Ranged Weapon Attack: +4 to hit, reach 5 ft or range 20/60 ft, one target.
-Hit: 5 (1d6+2) piercing damage or 6 (1d8+2) piercing damage if used with two hands to make a melee attack.
+Melee or Ranged Weapon Attack: +3 to hit, reach 5ft or range 20/60 ft., one target.
+Hit: 6 (1d6+3) piercing damage or 4 (1d8+1) piercing damage when used as a melee weapon.